Andros, The Bahamas: Tourism

 Tourism is Andros Island's largest industry, and the largest private employer.
 The Bahamian tourism industry markets Andros as the least-explored island in the chain.
 From Nicholls Town in the north to Little Creek in the south are 35–40 hotels, motels, resorts, guest houses and lodges (the number varies), with a total of approximately 400 rooms.
 Tourists are composed primarily of scuba divers, attracted to the barrier reef, Tongue of the Ocean, and the Blue Holes; bonefishing anglers, and others looking for relaxation.

 Andros Island was the site of two of the first dive-dedicated resorts in the world, and the first in The Bahamas, both founded by Canadians.
 Small Hope Bay Lodge near Fresh Creek was founded by Dick Birch in 1960.
 It continues to operate as a dive resort under the ownership and management of Dick Birch's children.

 The second resort was the Andros Reef Inn located in Blanket Sound founded by Archie Forfar in the 1960s.
-After his death in a diving accident in 1971, his property was purchased by International Field Studies, Inc (IFS) International Field Studies, Inc. of Columbus, OH in 1977.
+After his death in a diving accident in 1971, his property was purchased by International Field Studies, Inc. of Columbus, Ohio, in 1977.
 Renamed Forfar Field Station, the site is used for science education and research of the surrounding reef, marine, and island ecology for Bahamian and American middle and high school students, as well, as college students, non-profit organizations, and researchers.

 Andros Island is surrounded by thousands of square kilometres of fishable flats, home to permit, tarpon, and especially bonefish.
 The island is known as the bonefish capital of the world.
 Bonefish are considered among the world's premier gamefish for anglers.
 Other varieties of fishing are available on Andros.
 Deep sea fishing beyond the reef in the Tongue of the Ocean offers dorado, tuna, sailfish, wahoo, and jacks.
 Locals fish regularly on the reef for abundant snapper and grouper.